Food Allergens Policy

-Casual service staff must be trained on food allergy awareness and in house procedures by the Executive Head Chef or the Sous Chef before commencing work.
+Casual service staff will be trained on food allergy awareness and in-house procedures by the Executive Head Chef or the Sous Chef before commencing work.

 Where allergenic ingredients are packaged openly/loosely, they are stored separately, in sealed containers, to reduce the risk of contamination.

 Equipment/utensils used in the preparation of food for people with a food allergy are cleaned according to standard procedures.